mcghem12/nexthol-files/index.rst

 - Support for Self-Service File Restore for NFS (currently supported for SMB shares)
 - Support for Change File Tracking (CFT) Backup for NFS (currently supported for SMB shares)
 - Support for Nutanix software-based Data-At-Rest Encryption
-- Support for multi-protocol access to shares
+- Support for multi-protocol access to shares (Now GA with Files 3.5.1)
-- File Analytics, a comprehensive view into Files usage for the purposes of insights into file system data, file and user audit trails and anomaly detection.
+- File Analytics, a comprehensive view into Files usage for the purposes of insights into file system data, file and user audit trails and anomaly detection (Now GA with Files 3.5.2 and File Analytics 2.0)

 Takeaways